 2. Set up a process – and follow it

-Collections are an important part of your financial operations and you need to set up systems and procedures like you would for any other back office activity.
+Collections are an important part of your financial operations and you need to set up collection procedures and systems for accounts receivable like you would for any other back office activity.
 Define what tasks are to be performed, when they occur and who is responsible.
 A credit and collections management system like Lockstep Collect (www.lockstep.io) may be useful to help you define your process and communications templates.
 Below is a sample communications schedule for a moderately aggressive program to get you started.
 “Days” refers to days after invoice due date, which could vary by customer.

 - 3 days: Call the customer to inform them that the invoice is past due and ask when you can expect payment.
 This initial call may uncover issues that are preventing payment.
 Don’t just leave a message — keep calling back until you speak with someone knowledgeable.